hawtio/website/src/docs/plugins.md

 ## Developer plugins

-The following plugins are not intended to be used by users of hawtio, but are there for developers of hawtio plugins to use to build even _hawter_ plugins.
+The following plugins are intended for use by hawtio plugin developers.

 <table class="table">
   <tr>